sensible-ki/sensible-ki.github.io/content/en/Overview/BestPractices/_index.md

 type: docs
 weight: 7
 description: >
-  Learnings from the development of the prototypes
+  Learnings from developing the prototypes
 ---

 ## Description of Security Goals